eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/vehicle_app_development/cpp_development.md

 ```

 The `VehicleApp` class provides the `subscribeDataPoints()` method which allows to listen for changes on one or many data points.
 Once a change in any of the data points is registered, the callback registered via `AsyncSubscription::onItem()` is called.
-Conversely, the callback registered via `AsyncSubscription::onError()` is called once there is any error during communication with the KUKSA data broker.
+Conversely, the callback registered via `AsyncSubscription::onError()` is called once there is any error during communication with the KUKSA Databroker.

 The result passed to the callback registered via `onItem()` is an object of type `DataPointsResult` which holds all data points that have changed.
 Individual data points can be accessed directly by their reference: `result.get(Vehicle.Cabin.Seat.Row1.Pos1.Position)`)